BellevueDSCLoyd/DSC540/README.md

 ## Data

 The data was retrieved from api.nasa.gov and requires a login.
 The [folder](data/) containing the two CSV files is a part of this repository.

-_As of my testing on July 9, 2021, the link to https://exoplanetarchive.ipac.caltech.edu/cgi-bin/nstedAPI/nph-nstedAPI used by the exolplanets function in nasapy module was unavailable._
+_As of my testing on July 9, 2021, the link to the exoplanet [api](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/nstedAPI/nph-nstedAPI) used by the exolplanets function in nasapy module was unavailable._

 ## EDA